solo-io/solo-cop/workshops/gloo-gateway/README.md

 ![Rate Limiting](images/rate-limiter.png)

-Secondly, we will look at rate limiting with Gloo Mesh Gateway.
+Secondly, we will look at rate limiting with Gloo Gateway.
 The rate limiting feature relies on a rate limit server that has been installed in our gloo-mesh-addons namespace.

 For rate limiting, we need to create three CRs.
 Let's start with the `RateLimitClientConfig`.